RoboSense-Robotics/robosense_ac_ros2_sdk_infra/tools/compilation_envirment/README.md

 ### 3.2 Image Management
 On first use, the script will automatically:

-Download the image package from CDN (~3GB) Extract and load the Docker image Verify image integrity Note: Image hosting address: https://cdn.robosense.cn/
+Download the image package from CDN (~3GB) Extract and load the Docker image Verify image integrity.

 ## 4. Usage